thomasryu/the-sedan-crew/README.md

 # The Sedan Crew™

-Just a little test with Three.js and Blender 3D models.
+Just a little test with Blender 3D models and Three.js!
-<br/>Model and animations fully made by me.
+<br/>Model and animations made by me :)

 ### Preview can be found [here](https://the-sedan-crew.netlify.app)
 <br/>